AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/product-experience-management.md

 ![pem empty page](assets/pem-page-empty.png)

-First, dnd a product detail component on the page.
+First, drag and drop a product detail component on the page.
 Then switch to the Assets sidebar, switch to products and select a product.
-DnD that product on the product component.
+Drag and drop that product on the product component.
 This will show a regular product component on a content page.

 ![pem product page](assets/pem-page-product.png)